-In a recent post we wrote about SSL/TLS and how recent updates deprecated SSL and TLS 1.1, making TLS 1.2 the new security standard for highly secure websites.
+In a recent post we wrote about SSL/TLS and how recent updates deprecated SSL and TLS 1.1, making TLS 1.2 & TLS 1.3 the new security standards for highly secure websites.

 We noticed a rise in tech support requests regarding Transport Layer Security 1.2 and how to change the security protocol and port on TN3270 connections.

 We’ve prepared this guide to implement TLS 1.2 in your z/Scope Express 3270 Terminal Emulator.
-Same steps can be followed on z/Scope Classic to enable TLS 1.2 for any TN3270 hosts connection that requires it.
+The same steps can be followed on z/Scope Classic to enable TLS 1.2 for any TN3270 hosts connection that requires it.